zth/vscode-rescript-relay/README.md

 The added GraphQL definition can also automatically be edited in GraphiQL using the `vscode-graphiql-explorer` extension if that is installed.

 ### Relay GraphQL Code actions

+#### Add new fragment component at location in GraphQL operation

+Inside any GraphQL definition, put your cursor on a field, activate code actions and choose `Add new fragment component here`.
+This will create a new component with a fragment and add that fragment next to your cursor.

 #### Extract field selections to new fragment component